confluentinc/ksql/design-proposals/klip-4-produce-data.md

   * This is a step closer to SQL standard, and we can always support more `DELETE` conditions in the future
 * Allowing `CREATE TABLE/STREAM` to specify a kafka topic that does not yet exist makes it easy to use the new APIs without any other system.
+General sentiment was that it is important for users to understand the concept of `PARTITIONS` soon into their journey understanding Kafka.
+There are four
-There are three alternatives:
+alternatives:
   * Do not require `PARTITIONS`/`REPLICAS` to create the kafka topic.
 This is a slight change that will make it easier to experiment, but may open the door to accidentally creating kafka topics.
   With the release of 5.2, this will also not be consistent with CSAS/CTAS, which default to the